EUROCRYPT 2025

 Installation

-Provided you have SageMath version 10.x installed, you may also install the Lattice Estimator to run parameters.py
+Provided you have SageMath version 10.x installed, you may also install the Lattice Estimator to run parameters.py, by simply running

 git clone https://github.com/malb/lattice-estimator/ estimator